Arjen Robben: 2014–18: 100th Bayern goal and continued domestic success

-2018–19 season
+2018–19: Final season

 On 12 August, he started the season by playing in the 2018 DFL-Supercup for 58 minutes and won the title as Bayern defeated Eintracht Frankfurt with a 5–0 victory.
 On 27 November, Robben scored two goals in a 5–1 win against S.L.
 Benfica in the Champions League.
 On 2 December, Robben said in an interview: "I can say that this is my last year [at Bayern] and it is good like that.
 I think it is the right moment after ten years.
 The club moves on and I may move on.
 It is the end of a very good and long period."

 On 18 May 2019, he scored his last league goal for Bayern in Bundesliga making it a 5–1 victory against Frankfurt, which meant Bayern winning their 28th Bundesliga title and Robben winning his eighth.
 On 25 May 2019, Robben won his fifth DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
 He finished the 2018–19 season with six goals in 19 appearances.
 In 201 Bundesliga matches he scored 99 goals.

 On 4 July 2019, Robben announced his decision to retire from football.